kryptcode64/human-conversation-dataset/README.md

 the dataset currently has about 100 topics and 500 total conversations. (some conversations are missing)

-You can help us by contributing to the general-conversations.txt, write conversations there, and ill check it out!
+You can help us by contributing to the general-conversations-500.csv, write conversations there, and ill check it out!
 ---Thank You!---

 Goal: 1st evaluation (100 conversations)